gluster/gluster-kubernetes/docs/examples/gluster-s3-storage-template/README.md

 ```
 gswauth-prep -A http://<ipaddr>:8080/auth -K gswauthkey

-Where, ip address of the glusters3 pod obtained from 'oc get pods -o wide'
+Where, `ipaddr` is the IP address of the glusters3 pod obtained from 'oc get pods -o wide'
 ```

 #### To add user to account